Masa7452/microtask/README.md

 4. Push your changes back to your GitHub repository
 5. Deploy your customized version using Vercel (see Deployment section above)

 The project structure is simple and the code is well-commented, making it easy for you to understand and modify.
-Feel free to experiment and make Microtask Momentum truly your own!
+Feel free to experiment and make Microtask truly your own!
 😎✨

 ## 🎉 Conclusion

-Microtask Momentum is now cooler, more accessible, and ready to help you conquer your tasks in style!
+Microtask is now cooler, more accessible, and ready to help you conquer your tasks in style!
 With features like quick task addition with Enter key and real-time progress tracking, managing your to-dos has never been easier.
 Enjoy your productive journey! 🚀✨